nobodyscripts/LeafBlowerScript/Readme.md

 Insert: Fix for v2.24.2 transmute button moving.
 Insert: Fix for features enabled on firstpass when disabled.
 Insert: Fix vein removal confirmation getting stuck, added loop.
+Insert: Added sphere usage, MinerEnableSphereUse, MinerSphereDelay, MinerSphereAmount, MinerSphereTimer to control, use amount 0 for infinite, delay is in ms, timer is in minutes.
+Insert: Removed the mine removal and vein quality settings.

 Del: Quick cursed cheese farm mode, left in incase anyone else needs.